 Clothing, undergarments and hygiene products are provided by the hospital.
 If the child has sensitive skin or a contact allergy, they should bring the correct body wash, lotion or laundry detergent that is medically needed.

 Q: What happens after arriving at the hospital?

-- what services the child will receive
+- What services the child will receive

-- education and recreation
+- Recreation and activities

-- family involvement in decision-making
+- Family involvement in the treatment process

 Once all questions have been answered, families are given time for hugs and goodbyes.
 The child is then taken to our hospital unit where they will meet more of the treatment team and get acquainted.